kittykatattack/thepoetrybook/book.markdown

 You need to know [how to write a markdown document](http://www.markdowntutorial.com).
 That's all.

 If you want to post your Poetry Book on the interent, you have to use FTP software to upload the Poetry Book project folder into a webserver.
-That's a bit more technical, but [This video can help you get started](http://www.youtube.com/watch?v=O3DudpEMPiY).
+Do you have an account with a website hosting company?
+You'll need that.
+An internet search will help you find a web hosting company, and you might find a good free one.
+This is all a bit more technical, but [This video shows you how to upload files to a webserver](http://www.youtube.com/watch?v=O3DudpEMPiY).

-If you want to customize the design and behaviour of your Poetry Book, you should know some basic HTML and CSS.
+If you want to change the design and behaviour of your Poetry Book, you should know some basic HTML and CSS.
 If you don't know what those things are, you should learn them first.
 (There are many resources on the internet that will help you do this.
 Doing a web search for "HTML and CSS tutorial" is a good place to start.
 The first chapter of [this book](http://www.apress.com/programming/javascript/9781430247166) is also really good).
-You need to know HTML and CSS basics so that you can add content, understand how the files work together, and upload your own poetry book onto a web server.
-Then you can start customizing things like the fonts, colors and layout.
+You need to know HTML and CSS basics so that you can start customizing things like the fonts, colors and layout.

 For HTML and CSS experts, go wild!
 This project was intended as the simplest, bare-bones example of a new vision of what highly interactive websites and apps could be.

-Perhaps it's more than that: The Poetry Book is a manifesto.
-What if all websites were like this?
-Rip it apart, rebuild it, improve it, and make the web a better place.

 ### How to make your own book ###

 Use a plain text editor to write a markdown document.
+Or, you can use a free online markdown editor, [like this one](http://dillinger.io).
+(If you want a get fancy, download the latest version of [brackets](http://brackets.io) and install the markdown extension from the extension manager).

 Here's an example of a markdown document that will create a book with two pages of poems.

 ![](images/example1Markdown.png)